valegiunchiglia/DS_sessions/README.md

 # Updates

-The 13/01 the first Introductory Lecture/Coding tutorial will take place on Teams at 12.30-14.00.
+On the 13/01 the first Introductory Lecture/Coding tutorial will take place on Teams at 12.30-14.00.
 Check the file Schedule_sessions.rmd for info and links to the session and the Lecture_materials folder for all the material you need to download/have for the lecture.
 In order to join the coding tutorial, you need to prepare the computer.
 All info/video tutorial will be uploaed soon.
 Stay tuned!

 ------------------------------------